 Proper tooling is the most important part of every machining process.
 We need to have specific functioning milling tools if we want to develop milling parts.
 Same goes for all other operations.
-Think of it as cooking; one cannot choose potatoes as the main ingredient when making apple pie.
-Yep, this analogy is not far from the reality.
+Think of it as cooking; one cannot choose potatoes as the main ingredient when making an apple pie.
+Yep, this analogy is not far from reality.

 So we have different tools for different operations in a CNC machining shop.
 We might reuse some particularly reusable tools, replace the old types with advanced ones, but that’s about it.
 True, we focus on quality and durability, something that’ll extend its working capability (and less wear and tear).
 But, did you ever give a thought to tool shape?

 If you didn’t, we’ll tell you why you should pay attention to your tool shapes.
 Let’s get to the BOTTOM of the CNC machine tools world!